 Strengthening back teeth affected by damage or decay

-Inlays and onlays are used on the back teeth and are an excellent way to preserve a tooth that has been broken, worn down or has been affected by decay.
+Inlays and onlays are used on teeth and are an excellent way to preserve a tooth that has been broken, worn down or has been affected by decay.

-Poor oral hygiene can result in decay which causes holes (or cavities) to form on a tooth’s surface.
+Poor oral hygiene can result in decay which causes or cavities to form on a tooth’s surface.
 These holes leave the inside of a tooth vulnerable to bacteria and therefore need to be filled or covered.

 Slightly larger than traditional fillings, inlays sit within the four cusps of a back tooth whilst onlays overlap the cusps, providing extra coverage.
 Known as dental restorations, these are cemented into place for a strong and stable hold.